juemrami/exrx-scraper/README.md

 # exrx-scraper
-This is a scraper for the exercises directory of Exrx.net, made using puppeteer because the exrx api is not free to use.
+This is a scraper for the exercises directory of Exrx.net.
+It is made using puppeteer(a headless chromium browser) ontop of javascript.

+## about
-The original that this was forked from was incomplete, this is my work on completeting it.
+The original that this was forked from was incomplete (would not pull deeper than the name of the muscle groups), this is my work on completeting it.

 - Run using `node index`
 - This will create a json with exercises of Exrx.net